HugoTex98/Health-Insurance-Cross-Sell-Prediction/README.md

 ## Project Overview

-The goal of this project is to predict whether an existing insurance customer will buy vehicle insurance for the next year, based on various features like demographics and previous insurance details.
+The goal of this project is to predict whether an existing health insurance customer will buy a vehicle insurance for the next year, provided by the same company, based on various features like demographics and previous insurance details.

 This dataset provides a variety of features related to the insured person, such as: